 The story behind an SA-made home automation solution

-June 2018, This Week's Editor's Pick, Perimeter Security, Alarms & Intruder Detection, Security Services & Risk Management
+June 2018, Home Security, Perimeter Security, Alarms & Intruder Detection, Security Services & Risk Management

 It is a familiar story to many South Africans: boy meets girl, boy and girl marry, buy a house in a leafy Johannesburg suburb, get broken into, spend a fortune on home security, then get woken up by a false alarm every second night.
 When Tigue Little found himself in this position, he had an idea for turning frustration into opportunity, and three years later he and business partner Trevor Lewis formed the company Sentian.